 Jurij Drevenšek was born in Maribor, Slovenia (Yugoslavia).
 In his childhood it seemed that he was most likely going to become a musician, but he later found out that he wanted to pursue his acting interests.
 He graduated from acting at the Academy of Theatre, Radio, Film and Television at the University of Ljubljana.
 Soon after his graduation he received his first professional acknowledgement as an actor by being trusted with the leading role of Moritz in Spring Awakening by Frank Wedekind.
 Since then he has created over forty theatre roles in different Slovenian theatres, among them many leading ones such as the role of Hamlet in William Shakespeare's Hamlet, Jörgen Tesman in Henrik Ibsen's Hedda Gabler (both roles played at the Slovene National Theatre), Macbeth in William Shakespeare's Macbeth, Max in Martin Sherman's Bent, and Jack in Jack, or the Submission by Eugene Ionesco.

-He has also been active in the television field.
-While still at the Academy he got to play the lead role of Branko in the sit-com Brat bratu (Brother to Brother) and since 2017 he has been the host of the Bob leta awards ceremony broadcasted by the national television.
+He has also been active in the domestic television field.
+In 2021 he appeared in the TV crime series named Cases of Inspector Vrenko as Detective Breznik, the inspector’s right hand, and while still at the Academy he got to play the lead role of Branko in the sit-com Brat bratu (Brother to Brother).
+Since 2017 he has been the host of the Bob leta awards ceremony broadcasted by the national television.

 In 2012 he was chosen as one of the participants at Berlinale Talents.